Testing the 3G Osmocom Network without a Femto Cell

 Any leads are appreciated!

-#1 Updated by fixeria about 2 months ago
+#1 Updated by fixeria over 1 year ago

 [...] there isn't a lot of info on how packets with 3G protocols are exactly formatted.